-Bullboxer Breed Profile
+Bullboxer Dog Breed Information

 The Bullboxer is a designer dog breed that is a cross between a Boxer and a Bulldog.
 Although a mixed-breed dog can inherit any combination of characteristics from one or both of their parent breeds, a Bullboxer tends to be playful, energetic, loyal, and loving.

 Although they are not recognized by the American Kennel Club, they are recognized by other notable dog organizations.
 The International Designer Canine Registry, American Canine Hybrid Club, Designer Dogs Kennel Club, and more all recognize the Bullboxer.

 A Bullboxer is a playful, energetic dog with a cheerful, upbeat personality.
 They love to play and love even more to spend time with their favorite humans.
 They tend to get along well with children and other dogs.